Two visitors per patient are allowed on adult inpatient wards between 2pm and 8pm and there will no longer be a need for visitors to book in advance.

 Visitors who have tested positive/have Covid symptoms should follow national guidance and are required to discuss with the ward manager appropriate measures to re-commence visiting after their infection has cleared

-The wearing of face coverings is still required in healthcare settings.
+The wearing of face coverings is still required in clinical settings, which includes outpatient clinics, treatment rooms and ward areas.

 Wards (Cley Obstetrics/Blakeney) can have one birth partner only between 8am and 8pm.